isaiassiele/Study-Portal/README.md

  An entry-point for WSGI-compatible web servers to serve your project, which we didn’t need to add since pythonanywhere.com works for both.

-# DASHBOARD folder consists of
+# dashboard directory folder consists of

 1. _init_.py